LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 For example, you can use LSI keywords to help you come up with ideas for new content.

 And, you can also use them to help you improve the structure of your existing content.

-LSI keywords are a great way to improve your SEO.
-By using these related terms in your content, you can help Google understand your page and rank it higher in the search results.
+LSI keywords are a great way to improve your website’s SEO.
+By using these related terms in your content, you can help Google understand your page and rank it better in the search results.